EliAlas11/nr1copilot/nr1-main/compatibility_test_report.md

 ## Summary

 Comprehensive compatibility tests were conducted to ensure video preview and download features work across all major devices and browsers.
 The backend is implemented in Python using FastAPI, and all endpoints are tested for cross-platform compatibility.
+All documentation is in English and the backend is fully compatible with Render.com.

 ## Preview Test Results